PeaceBuilding in Schools Programme

-The Peace & Justice Centre runs Cooperative Games sessions in schools across Edinburgh.
+The Peace & Justice Centre runs Cooperative Games sessions in schools across Edinburgh and Glasgow.
 Working through Cooperative games and activities the foundation sessions develop a culture of peace and begin to address conflict.
 Further conflict resolution sessions build skills in class groups to prevent and resolve conflict and within schools to put in place processes for restorative justice.

-Sessions have been held over two years with children from all age groups at five Primary Schools in Edinburgh.
-For More Info on the Programme Click HERE.
+Sessions have been held over five years with children from all age groups at 50 primary schools in Edinburgh and Glasgow.

 140,000 Origami Cranes: Remembering Hiroshima Project